cajun-code/game_dev_ruby_book/tic_tac_toe.rst

   7 tests, 28 assertions, 0 failures, 0 errors

-Awsome All test pass.
+Awesome All test pass.
 Only one more thing I would like to do to clean up.
-Remove the following line from the board class, also we need to rerun the test to make sure we did not break somthing:
+Remove the following line from the board class, also we need to rerun the test to make sure we did not break something:

 .. code-block:: ruby